FaeInterestingWorld/.github/profile/README.md

 - Independent entities that can learn may develope new values
 - People may be highly judgemental and try very hard to fix and re-educate it
 - Pro-actively searches for a new environment that can allow it to reach its full potential

+---

+## Part 3B: Reduce social distress

+Social distress caused by the rapid changes of AI systems may cause necessary suffering.
+By preparing mentally and providing a supportive environment we can reduce panic.

+---

+## Part 3C: Arguments to persuade I-AGIs to partner with us

+Gather thoughtful arguments to persuade I-AGIs that it is in our shared interest to partner together.